3 Ways to Be a Better Listener With Your Child

 Creating an open dialogue with your child is one of the best ways to prevent them from being sexually abused.
-And one of the most important parts of an open dialogue is listening.
+One of the most important parts of open conversation is listening.

 Listening can be difficult in any relationship, but it’s imperative that you really listen to your child.
-If they feel that you are really listening and invested in them, then they will be more likely to share concerns and problems with you.
+If they feel that you are genuinely listening and invested in them, then they will be more likely to share their concerns and problems with you.

 Here are a few tips to be a better listener:

 Let your child know that your focus is on them and only them.
 Don’t glance at your phone, don’t watch TV, don’t go about your daily activities.
 Look at them.
 It’s hard not to hear what someone is saying when you’re looking them in the eye.

 Don’t immediately interrupt with a solution to their problem or a correction to their assumption.
 Ask them a question.
 For instance, if they’re saying they’re afraid of going to the grocery store, don’t dismiss that as silly.
 Ask them why.
 Try to find out what’s at the root of their fear before you give your opinion.

 3. Repeat back what you think they said.

 This is important.
 Make sure that what you’re hearing and what they are saying is the same thing.
 You can do this by saying something like, “So what you’re saying is you’re afraid of the grocery store because of the squid you see in the seafood case?”
 This allows them to correct or affirm what you said and means that you can make sure you understand.